alininayeh/redux-tutorial/README.md

 ### Actions

 An action is an object that is sent to the store in order for the state to be modified.
+It contains a type key and it might contain some other info (for example a new item to be added to the state).
 It looks like this:

     {
-        type: 'INCREMENT', // the type of the action is a string
+        type: 'ADD_TODO', // the type of the action is a string
-        payload: 2 // this can be renamed to anything and it can contain any type of data.
-This is used to send data to be processed by the reducer
-        // more keys can be added here.
-I like to use payload and to store the data in it for consistency.
+        payload: {name: 'Learn Redux', id: 1, done: true} // the payload contains some information, for example here it contains the todo item that needs to be added
     }

+This is the most used format for an action, but actually an action can be of any shape (for example {actionType, actionData}, {a, b}, {foo, bar} etc.).
+But in the reducer you will need to use the keys that are defined in the action (instead of checking action.type you need to check action.foo or whichever key you used for the type).
+For consistency I prefer to use the {type, payload} format.